tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-1/README.md

 * **`Pulumi.dev.yaml`**: contains configuration values for the stack you just initialized.

-Next up, we setup the configuration and application in [Lab 2](../lab-2/).
+Next up, we setup the configuration and application in [lab 2](../lab-2/).